kroma-network/kroma-specs/specs/protocol/exec-engine.md

 ## Fees

-Sequenced transactions (i.e. not applicable to deposits) are charged with 2 types of fees: transaction fees(priority fees + base fees), and L1-cost fees.
+Sequenced transactions (i.e. not applicable to deposits) are charged with 3 types of fees: priority fees, base fees, and L1-cost fees.

 ### Fee Vaults